The Real Reason Your Style Suffers After Having Kids

 It's because money.
 And time, too.
 And not feeling we have enough of either, nor the right to use them the same way we did before.

-Fashion resale site ThredUp released statistics today around women's shopping habits across the country, and its survey found a whole lot of "mom guilt."
-Moms are 48% more likely than non-moms to feel shopping guilt, and two out of three moms reportedly feel it.
+Fashion resale site ThredUp released statistics today around women's shopping habits across the country, and its survey found a whole lot of "mum guilt."
+Mums are 48% more likely than non-mums to feel shopping guilt, and two out of three mums reportedly feel it.

 It's not hard to understand how we'd get there: Why would I buy myself pants with hems and pockets and a zipper, in a style that's probably only going to last another two months, when they cost as much as about three months' of diapers?
 (Even if I can afford both.)
 Plus, that tent-y trapeze dress I wore for the last month of pregnancy two years ago still fits...it’s just a little more tent-y now.